Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 The National Emphasis program became effective on April 8, 2022, and triggers heat-related inspections.

-When the heat index is expected to be 80℉ or become a “heat priority day”, OSHA will inquire about heat-related hazard prevention programs during inspections.
+When the heat index is expected to be 80℉ or when a “heat priority day” is declared, OSHA will inquire about heat-related hazard prevention programs during inspections.

-OSHA will be selecting employers for pre-planned inspections to occur in areas given a heat warning or advisory in high-risk industries including:
+OSHA will be selecting employers for pre-planned inspections to occur in areas given a heat warning or advisory in high-risk industries, including but not limited to:

-There are plans about other things that OSHA can do to protect workers from heat.
+There are plans for other actions OSHA can take to protect workers from heat.

-Juley Fulcher, Worker Health and Safety Advocate at Public Citizen explained that while the program is a good thing, there is a limit to how big of an impact NEP can have without specific and federally mandated standards that tell employees exactly what they need to do to protect workers from heat.
+Juley Fulcher, Worker Health and Safety Advocate at Public Citizen, explained that while the program is a good thing, there is a limit to how much impact NEP can have without specific, federally mandated standards that tell employees exactly what they need to do to protect workers from heat.

 OSHA currently has no heat regulations.

-This clause presents a potential struggle as issuing citations for heat hazards based on a small clause inside of another mandate is only a fraction of the Administration’s full authority.
+This clause presents a potential struggle, as issuing citations for heat hazards based on a small clause within another mandate is only a fraction of the Administration’s full authority.

 Fulcher questioned and criticized this clause by saying that “there is such a high burden to issue a heat citation under the general duty clause now that they can only do anything with the most extreme cases,” Fulcher said.

-OSHA has given justifications varying from lack of funding, despite fiscal budgets of almost $20 million, and the prioritization of infectious disease protections during the pandemic.
+OSHA has given justifications ranging from a lack of funding, despite a fiscal budget of almost $20 million, to prioritizing infectious disease protections during the pandemic.

-However, heat is not a complicated challenge to regulate.
+However, regulating heat is not a complicated challenge.

-While regulations can take more than seven years to finalize, the Administration has combated this through the passing of infectious disease and toxic and carcinogenic chemical exposure despite these being either rare or new and currently evolving.
+While regulations can take more than seven years to finalize, the Administration has addressed this by regulating infectious diseases and toxic and carcinogenic chemical exposures, despite these being either rare or new and currently evolving.

 OSHA has already taken the first step towards establishing a federal heat standard.